oreximus/learnings/InformationTechnology/Information_Security/Armour_Infosec/version_02/class-37-topic-need-to-be-updated.md

 - you can create the black list and the allow list for making sure the defined access of the websites and contents to the users.

+- website filter, works on the HTTP protocol.
+You can block loading particular files and document types from here.

+- time shedule for internet to kept working or not.

+- restricting the data usage more than particular amount.

+- Try setting Admin password in CCProxy